 Thank you for your interest in the Program in General Education!
 Gen Ed courses examine enduring questions and urgent concerns, with courses focusing on teaching across disciplines.
-For this reason, we encourage you to think broadly about opportunities to serve as a TF or TA for Gen Ed courses and to familiarize yourself with the Spring 2021 courses on offer.
+For this reason, we encourage you to think broadly about opportunities to serve as a TF or TA for Gen Ed courses and to familiarize yourself with each term's courses on offer.
 We encourage you to explore these course descriptions and to choose the courses that you are best qualified to teach.

 Student enrollments in Gen Ed courses can sometimes be unpredictable, so teaching opportunities may arise over time.
 Please note that this form is for expressions of interest only and neither constitutes a job application nor advertises open/available positions; you will only be contacted in the event that a course matching your interests and qualifications has a need for staff.

-There are two ways you may express your interest in being considered for a Teaching Assistant or Teaching Fellow position for Spring 2021:
+There are two ways you may express your interest in being considered for a Teaching Assistant or Teaching Fellow position for a Gen Ed course:

 2. If you are a Harvard affiliate, you may apply for currently open positions through the Central Application for Teaching Sections (CATS).
 Most Gen Ed courses with open positions will appear in CATS; please see below for some hints for using CATS effectively.

 1. To find the courses in Gen Ed available for application in CATS, log in to CATS and fill out your profile if prompted.
 Once you are faced with the courses available for application, click the column-header labeled “Course.”
 Doing so will sort course numbers alphabetically.
 Then navigate to the Gen Ed courses (among those starting with ‘G’).
 Remember that the number of Gen Eds available for application in CATS will increase during and after shopping period.